A Guide to Excellence Through Integrity

 - Giving unwarranted negative performance evaluations to the reporting employee.

 Fraud is knowingly or willfully attempting to gain any benefit which does not belong to you.
-The University of Texas System Fraud Policy, UT System Policy 118, specifies our individual responsibilities and actions regarding the prevention and reporting of fraud.
+The UT System Fraud Policy, UT System Policy 118, specifies individual responsibilities and actions regarding the prevention and reporting of fraud.

 Abuse is defined as any activity that results in excessive or unreasonable cost to the university, or other state or federal agencies.

-The University of Texas Health Science Center at Houston is required by federal law to provide information to all of its employees, contractors and agents regarding the federal False Claims Act, administrative remedies for false claims and statements, the state False Claims Act and whistleblower protections under these laws.
+The university is required by federal law to provide information to all of its employees, contractors and agents regarding the federal False Claims Act, administrative remedies for false claims and statements, the state False Claims Act and whistleblower protections under these laws.
 The federal and state False Claims Acts play an important role in detecting fraud, waste and abuse in federal health care programs.

 The federal False Claims Act was enacted to prevent the United States government from paying federal funds for fraudulent claims involving a good or a service.
 The law allows a civil action to be brought against a health care provider who: